Sound from ultrasound: Active Modulation

+Vertical type modulated ultrasound transducers are highly efficient since channel impedance Z is a strongly nonlinear function of membrane to membrane distance h, :$Z = \frac{12\mu O L}{h^3 } + j\omega\frac{6\rho O L}{5 h}$ making small membrane displacements highly effective at modulating flow at the ultrasonic carrier frequency.

 Applications

 Commercial advertising

 A sound signal can be aimed so that only a particular passer-by, or somebody very close, can hear it.
-In commercial applications, it can target sound to a single person without the peripheral sound and related noise of a loudspeaker.
+In commercial applications, such as a museum, self checkout station, bank automated teller machine or trade show display, it can target sound to a single person without the peripheral sound and related noise of a loudspeaker.

 Personal audio

 It can be used for personal audio, either to have sounds audible to only one person, or that which a group wants to listen to.
 The navigation instructions for example are only interesting for the driver in a car, not for the passengers.
 Another possibility are future applications for true stereo sound, where one ear does not hear what the other is hearing.

 Train signaling device

 Directional audio train signaling may be accomplished through the use of an ultrasonic beam which will warn of the approach of a train while avoiding the nuisance of loud train signals on surrounding homes and businesses.

 History

-This technology was originally developed by the US Navy and Soviet Navy for underwater sonar in the mid-1960s, and was briefly investigated by Japanese researchers in the early 1980s, but these efforts were abandoned due to extremely poor sound quality (high distortion) and substantial system cost.
+Parametric Array Speakers were originally developed by the US Navy and Soviet Navy for underwater sonar in the mid-1960s, and were briefly investigated by Japanese researchers in the early 1980s, but these efforts were abandoned due to extremely poor sound quality (high distortion) and substantial system cost.
 These problems went unsolved until a paper published by Dr. F. Joseph Pompei of the Massachusetts Institute of Technology in 1998 fully described a working device that reduced audible distortion essentially to that of a traditional loudspeaker.